 Is critical illness insurance expensive?

 On average, it’s more expensive than term life insurance but not so expensive that you can’t afford it.
-Just like life insurance, the younger and healthier you are, the less expensive your quote.
+Just like life insurance, the younger and healthier you are, the less expensive your critical illness insurance quote.

 Typically coverage amounts for critical illness insurance are smaller than what you’d see for life insurance, so that also helps keep premiums low.
 Canadians typical elect for an average coverage of $77,000 according to the Canadian Society of Actuaries.